-From Orientation to our many academic and cultural support programmes, our student support services are there to make starting out as a new student as easy as possible.
+From Orientation to our many academic and cultural support programmes, our Student Services team is there to make starting out as a new student as easy as possible.

 Creating career-ready graduates

 The AUT Employability and Careers team helps you plan in advance for your future career by developing job search and interview skills, while building your personal brand and networking skills.
 We'll also introduce you to employers looking to recruit AUT graduates.